SergioRibera/virtual_joystick/README.md

 - Track events on Joystick (Press, Drag and Up)
 - Support Axis block (Horizontal, Vertical or Both)

+> **NOTE:** To compile android projects you can use [cargo-apk](https://crates.io/crates/cargo-apk) or the [docker-rust-android](https://github.com/SergioRibera/docker-rust-android) project container where you don't have to install or prepare any sdk, for more details see the readme of the mobile projects

 ### Axis
 | Both (Default)                                                                                                                 | Horizontal                                                                                                                           | Vertical                                                                                                                           |
 |--------------------------------------------------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------|------------------------------------------------------------------------------------------------------------------------------------|